 - Trim the pork shoulder of excess fat.
 (Reserve the fat.)
-Cut the trimmed pork shoulder into slices about 1/4 - 1/2 inch thick and 1 1/2 - 2 inches wide.
+Cut the trimmed meat into slices about 1/4 - 1/2 inch thick and 1 1/2 - 2 inches wide.

-- Place the strips of pork shoulder along with some of the reserved fat into a sealable bag.
+- Place the slices along with some of the reserved fat into a sealable bag.

 - Mix together the olive oil, garlic, oregano, salt, and pepper.
 Pour the marinade into the bag with the pork and seal the bag.

-- Refrigerate the pork and let it marinate for at least 8 hours and up to 1 day.
+- Refrigerate it and let it marinate for at least 8 hours and up to 1 day.